skiggety/skiggety-utils/README.md

 - TODO^15 with Kevin: do rust koans ( https://github.com/crazymykl/rust-koans ) so we can prepare to...
   - TODO^11 with Kevin: ...rewrite todo in rust with parallelization
-- TODO^5: some tools for setting up information radiators
+- TODO^6: some tools for setting up information radiators
   - TODO^2: inforad (chrome extension?) information radiator
   - TODO: "playbot", a program that tunes in youtube livestreams, video meetings, watch later, podcasts and your personal dashboards, automatically.
 Great as an information radiator.
+  - TODO: something to keep randomized youtube playlists playing without interruption for music and such
 - TODO^4: output license summary in interactive programs (like you're supposed to)??
 - TODO^4: commit initial skigg-utils, to get to parity with what I already like to use
 - TODO^3: write a program to abbreviate output for use in the dashboard.
 You should be able to specify a maximum number of lines and pipe output through it, and it will do something like "head" or "tail" if necessary, but also display information about how many lines were removed/kept/found-in-total